Introduction What's New Features Installation Quick Start API Reference Configuration License

 bookmark_enabled bool False Show URL of loaded document button (not working in Qt)

-scroll_mode_buttons bool False Show scroll mode buttons (vertical/horizontal/wrapped)
+scroll_mode_buttons bool True Show scroll mode buttons (vertical/horizontal/wrapped)

-spread_mode_buttons bool False Show spread mode buttons (single/two-page)
+spread_mode_buttons bool True Show spread mode buttons (single/two-page)

 PDFSecurityConfig (security)